|Click here for a definition of this term Class Eligibility:||2-Junior and Above||Click here for a definition of this term Minimum GPA:||3.0|

 Denmark is the smallest and southernmost country in Scandinavia.
 The capital city of Copenhagen is home to some 1.8 million people.
 Founded almost 850 years ago, Copenhagen offers artistic, cultural, and architectural treasures from many different periods.
 Historic sites spanning the centuries are just a short walk or bike ride away from bustling shopping centers or modern cultural attractions.

 The Danish Institute for Study Abroad (DIS), is a study abroad program located in the heart of Copenhagen.
 DIS places a strong emphasis on academic rigor, cultural immersion, and turning Denmark and Europe into your classroom through field studies and study tours.
-Students may take a variety of courses including communications, history, international business, political science, and psychology.
+Students may take a variety of courses including anthropology, communications, history, international business, political science, psychology, and women's and gender studies.
 All courses are taught in English.
 Summer courses are offered in three, consecutive sessions.
 Students can enroll in one, two, or all three of these sessions.
-See the program information for the Summer I program, the Summer II program, and the Summer III program.

 Most DIS courses include course-integrated field studies that connect the classroom to organizations, institutions, sites, and/or persons that are relevant to the course topic.
 DIS makes use of the rich resources of Copenhagen for field visits to companies, galleries, parliament, TV stations, urban development projects, museums, and more.
 Field studies are typically a half-day excursion, tied to one or more class assignments.